Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 ```
 RuntimeError: Could not find an Azure Batch Node Agent Sku for this
 offer=abc publisher=def sku=xyz.
 You can list the valid and available
-Marketplace images with the command: pool listskus
+Marketplace images with the command: account images
 ```

-This problem can happen if you are specifying a `sku` that is not listed by the `pool listskus` command.
+This problem can happen if you are specifying a `sku` that is not listed by the `account images` command.
 You will need to update your `sku` field to one that is listed.

 ## <a name="task"></a>Job/Task Execution Issues